Formula-Electric-Berkeley/FEB_Firmware_SN3/BandaidDatalogger-main/README.md

 	TODO: Finish filesystem related stuff.
 Must be able to write to a file.

 ## 4/16/24
 Data logging aspect has been finished.
 Should probably think about how to recover the sd card in the event any of the FATfs syscalls fail.
+Timestamps in ms has been added
-TODO: Add time stamps to entries
+	TODO: Needs a new file system to create new file on startup, and to try restarting the file on syscall failure.
+Also needs python script.